What's in the course...

 Eleuthero Video Playlist

 This article is mostly going to focus on decoding what the human studies are saying about Eleuthero and how this squares up with the anecdotal experiences of Biohackers online.
-For more of my own personal experiences, thoughts, and comparisons please see the written and video reviews in the sidebar.
+For more of my personal experiences, thoughts, and comparisons, please see the written and video reviews in the sidebar.

 Not a 'true' Ginseng?

-While it's referred to historically as Siberian Ginseng, it is actually a totally different species of herb, it owes this namesake to similarities of appearance with Panax Ginseng.
-While less studied than 'true' or Panax Ginseng, there are over 250 scientific articles published on Pubmed and 24 human clinical trials, while Panax Ginseng in comparison has 110 human clinical trials on Pubmed.
+While it's referred to historically as Siberian Ginseng, it is actually a totally different species of herb, and it owes this namesake to similarities in appearance with Panax Ginseng.
+While less studied than 'true' or Panax Ginseng, there are over 250 scientific articles published on Pubmed and 24 human clinical trials, while Panax Ginseng, in comparison, has 110 human clinical trials on Pubmed.

 Sources